Final flight for last US passenger airline 747

 While the sheer size of the 747 is its most famous attribute, that wasn't primarily why the 747 that attracted many of the world's airlines.
 Many bought jumbo 747s because of their incredible endurance.

 The iconic jumbo jet has been fading since the late 1990s.
 The global 747 fleet peaked at more than 1,000 in 1998.
 That's when smaller twin-engine jets like the Boeing 777 really began filling fleets.
-It could fly just as far and airlines didn't have to worry about filling all the seats.
+It could fly just as far, and airlines didn't have to worry about filling all the seats.

 Those retirements accelerated as Boeing's 787 Dreamliner and Airbus's A350, which Hanlon will fly next, came along.
 Enormous four-engine jets like the 747 and the even larger Airbus A380 haven't sold in significant numbers in recent years.